AREA16-DEV/AREA15-API-Documentation/README.md

 # AREA15 API

-Serverless API for AREA15 ticketing and kiosk operations built with AWS Lambda and API Gateway using the Serverless Framework.
+Serverless API for AREA15 ticketing and checkout operations built with AWS Lambda and API Gateway using the Serverless Framework.

 ## Table of Contents